Containers vs. Virtual Machines: Another Perspective

 In reality, there is not a massive adoption of containers to the detriment of hypervisors.
 Rather, the current state of the market suggests three use cases that are either distinct from one another or may sometimes be observed happening at the same time:

-- IT teams who are starting to use containers for testing or for specific use cases, such as containerizing web applications or mail servers, thereby adding one more separation layer between the applications and the operating system.
+- IT teams are starting to use containers for testing or specific use cases, such as containerizing web applications or mail servers, thereby adding one more separation layer between the applications and the operating system.
 These containers run on an operating system, which is itself running on virtual machines, for portability and scalability.